 Can I Still File An I-130 If My Family Resides Within Travel Banned Countries?

 Chhabra & Gibbs, P.A.
 Immigration Team offers an array of Immigration legal services for clients in the Mississippi area such as adjustment of status, citizenship, green card, work permits, spousal cases, and deportation as well as asylum.
 Our Mississippi Immigration Attorneys are here to assist in Personal Injury, Workers’ Compensation, Criminal Cases, as well as Family Cases.
-Our legal team speaks English as well as Spanish and Arabic.
+Our legal team speaks English as well as Spanish and Punjabi.
 We have a combined 7 year legal experience handling immigration matters for the Mississippi area.
-Attorney Assma A. Ali, Marshall J. Goff and their paralegals, Maria Gardner and Diana Wox can be reached by contacting our office at 601-948-8005 or by using our live chat here on our website.
+We can be reached by contacting our office at 601-948-8005 or by using our live chat here on our website.
 You can also check out our CG Immigration Team Facebook page as well.
 Contact an Immigration Mississippi Attorney today, we are here for you.